hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 | Analytics and Monitoring integration | Provides integration extension points to send transactions to external analytics data stores |
 | Starter Applications | Generate starter applications from a Business Network Definition |

-## Fabric Composer Programming Model
+## {{site.data.conrefs.composer_full}} Programming Model

-The Fabric Composer programming model is based on defining and deploying a Business Network Definition, which contains a data model that defines the name and structure of assets, participants and transactions in the business network.
+The {{site.data.conrefs.composer_full}} programming model is based on defining and deploying a Business Network Definition, which contains a data model that defines the name and structure of assets, participants and transactions in the business network.
 The business network also specifies *transaction processor functions* (written in ES5 Javascript) that are automatically run on a Hyperledger Fabric when transactions are submitted by clients.

-Fabric Composer defines [Javascript APIs](https://fabric-composer.github.io/jsdoc/index.html)to submit transactions and to create, retrieve, update and delete assets within asset registries.
+{{site.data.conrefs.composer_full}} defines [Javascript APIs](https://fabric-composer.github.io/jsdoc/index.html)to submit transactions and to create, retrieve, update and delete assets within asset registries.

 ### Roles, Responsibilities and Tasks

-A typical project using Fabric Composer goes through a lifecycle of:
+A typical project using {{site.data.conrefs.composer_full}} goes through a lifecycle of:

 *Model -> Define Business Network -> Deploy Runtime -> Deploying Business Network -> Test -> Generate Application*